#470 - Old Man Bum, A Dream A Dream of Beef and Lust: 12 Bodies That Changed My Life

 Yeah.
 There we are.

 Yeah, it means I don't get to miss the game, but it's annoying for most supporters, obviously, who are at work.
+I want to do some work, and Dave wants to buy an eighth.

-okay here we are we're in the long spaces and
+Okay, here we are.
+We're in the long spaces, and

 a huge bonus of the fact that we are going